Anna Banti: Life and works

-Banti's autobiographical work, Un Grido Lacerante, was published in 1981 and won the Antonio Feltrinelli prize.
+Banti's autobiographical work, Un Grido Lacerante, published in 1981, won the Antonio Feltrinelli Prize.

 As well as being a successful author, Banti is recognized as a literary, cinematic, and art critic.
 After the death of Longhi in 1970, she replaced him as the editor of Paragone.

 Banti died on 2 September 1985 in Massa, and is buried at Cimitero degli Allori in Florence.